 The challenge for visitors was to build the longest-spanning bridge from the limited LEGO elements provided; some visitors were there for hours refining their bridge designs to get that extra half a centimetre added; other visitors entered their first attempt.
 A 9 year old won the longest bridge competition with a whopping 137cm; a record that I still haven’t seen beaten to this day, even by older age groups.

 We’d budgeted to provide 2 prizes (LEGO sets, of course!) for the day; one of the longest-spanning bridge built during the day, and one for the most creative bridge design we saw during the sessions.

-Perhaps not surprisingly as I am a bit of a book worm, I do quite a few LEGO workshops in libraries, from longer workshop sessions to drop-in-and-play days.
+Perhaps not surprisingly as I am a bit of a book worm, I do quite a few workshops in libraries with LEGO bricks, from longer workshop sessions to drop-in-and-play days.
 Libraries are so much more than books these days; they’re a centre of their local community and provide a lot more than something to read.
-Half term provided the perfect opportunity for a LEGO workshop to attract families from around the area in to the library.
+Half term provided the perfect opportunity for a workshop to attract families from around the area in to the library.

-And no – we didn’t get shushed once during our time in the LEGO workshops there.
+And no – we didn’t get shushed once during our time in the workshops there!